shivanshp16/RestFull-CRUD-API-with-Python-MongoDB-and-Docker/README.md

   }
   ```

-  -This solution to this task could be achieved by `GET Method` too.
+  - This solution to this task could be achieved by `GET Method` too.
   ```
   {
   "database": "ShivanshDB",